SchoolOfFreelancing/Freelancing-On-Linux/README.md

 We recommend trainee to focus on learning rather than earning till trainee completed session 85.
 Earning request from any trainee will be fulfill at session 86.
 Session-1 to 6 related with account setup for linux freelancing.
 Session-7 to 85 are ubuntu linux based hands-on training 🚀

 Getting a 5-star feedback rating using any one marketplace and 100% training complete at [Trello](https://trello.com/b/RFo7GNdY/school-of-freelancing) will marked this training completed by trainee.
-Mentor will help trainee for complete first job not all others jobs during this training.
+Mentor will help trainee for complete first job not all others jobs during this training!

 ## Copyright and License
 [School Of Freelancing](https://www.schooloffreelancing.com/)